What is E.R.I.S.A. and Why Should I Be Concerned About It?

 Learn how to report and file an ERISA disability benefits claim.

-At Taylor, Warren, and Weidner, we draw on our years of experience and vast knowledge of ERISA procedures and have successfully litigated hundreds of ERISA claims.
+At Taylor, Warren, Weidner & Hancock, we draw on our years of experience and vast knowledge of ERISA procedures and have successfully litigated hundreds of ERISA claims.
 We devote specialized resources, including medical and vocational experts, to help employees like you, who are unable to work due to a long-term illness or injury, win their claims and achieve financial security.
 Do not try to fight your ERISA appeal alone.
 We never charge an initial fee or cost to sit down with you and explain your LTD benefit rights under ERISA.